Skip to content

 The Microform Collection is located on the ground (garden) floor of the Badia Library:

-Book reviews are available in the New York Review of BooksTimes Literary Supplement and London Review of Books.
+Book reviews are available in the New York Review of BooksTimes Literary Supplement, European Review of Books and London Review of Books.
 Paper versions of these publications are also available on the left side of the issue-desk floor at the Badia Library.

 Weekly Library e-Bulletin

-eBulletinEvery Friday during term, the EUI Library issues the Bulletin of Statistical Data and Economic Research Resources.
-The weekly email Bulletin provides news about statistical data, journals, books and ebooks - and information on how to use Library databases and internet resources for economic, socio-economic and economic-historical research.
-The Bulletin was first published in 2003.
-Members of the EUI Economics Department receive the Bulletin by default.
-Members of other departments and centres can sign up by sending a message with 'subscribe' in the title to [email protected]
+eBulletinEvery Friday during term, the EUI Library issues the Bulletin of Resources for Economic Research.
+The weekly email bulletin provides news about books, journals and data, and information on how to use Library databases and internet resources for economic research.
+The Bulletin can only be distributed to EUI mail accounts.
+Sign up by sending a message with 'subscribe' in the title, to [email protected]

 Collection Profile and Classification